stummjr/doc.scrapinghub.com/autoscraping.rst

 Good Practices for Best Results with Less Effort
 ================================================

 Autoscraping is an advanced set of tools which for some cases requires a bit of practice and experience in order to avoid common mistakes and get the best results faster.
 Every resource is thoroughly described in the previous sections.
-Nevertheless we provide a recap below in order to summarize important tips that you should bear in mind when developing autoscraping spiders as it should improve the learning curve:
+Nevertheless we provide a recap below in order to summarize important tips that you should bear in mind when developing Autoscraping spiders as it should improve the learning curve:

 1. **When defining the item fields, be sure to mark as required only those fields that you expect to be present in all items of that class.** Required fields are of great importance in governing the templates not to extract data from wrong targets, but if you don't annotate a required field in a given template, then the template will not extract anything.